MagnusArxNilsen/Emacs/README.md

 * list-packages

 ### Major Modes
+#### Org Mode
-"**Org mode** is a variant of Outline mode for using Emacs as an organizer and/or authoring system.<br />
+A variant of Outline mode for using Emacs as an organizer and/or authoring system.<br />
 Files with names ending in the extension ‘.org’' are opened in Org mode (note Choosing Modes).<br />
-To explicitly switch to Org mode, type ‘M-x org-mode’."
+To explicitly switch to Org mode, type ‘M-x org-mode’.